RamenJunkie/Python-Flask-Microblog/readme.md

 ### First Time Setup

-1. **Create Admin Account** - On first run, you'll be prompted to create an admin account
-   - **Note**: Only ONE admin account can be created during initial setup
-   - After setup is complete, the setup page is no longer accessible
+1. **Create Admin Account** - On first run, you'll be prompted to create an admin account.
+Only one admin account can be created during initial setup.
+After setup is complete, the setup page is no longer accessible.
-2. **Configure Credentials** - Go to Settings and enter your Bluesky and Mastodon API credentials
+2. **Configure Credentials** - Go to Settings and enter your Bluesky and Mastodon API credentials.
-3. **Start Posting** - You're ready to go!
+3. **Start Posting** - You're ready to go.

 ### Public Access

-- **Anyone can view** the timeline without logging in
+- Anyone can view the timeline without logging in
 - Visitors see all posts with images and links
 - Search functionality available to all
 - Only logged-in admin can create posts, manage queue, or change settings